Aaron Hernandez found not guilty of murder

 After the shooting, Bradley sped away from the scene and he and Hernandez agreed to keep their mouths shut about the killings, Bradley said.

 Investigators had few leads and the case went cold.
-A month later, Hernandez signed a $40 million contract extension with the New England Patriots
+A month later, Hernandez signed a $40 million contract extension with the New England Patriots.

 Bradley and Hernandez remained close friends until a violent falling out months later at a party in Florida.
 Hernandez had become extremely paranoid, Bradley testified, and he began to believe that Bradley could not keep the shooting a secret.